rastersoft/gsl1680/README.md

 **-res** allows to specify the screen resolution.
 If not set, the driver will use 800x600 pixels.

 **-gpio** allows to specify the path to the GPIO device that enables or disables the chip.
 By default, it presumes it is */sys/devices/virtual/misc/sun4i-gpio/pin/pb3*.
 In order to make this work, it a must to have the GPIO support in the kernel and to enable that pin as an **OUTPUT** gpio.

+**-invert_x** and **-invert_y** allows to invert the horizontal or vertical coordinates, in case that, when you touch the left part of the screen, the cursor moves to the right, and so on.

 In the case of the sun4i SoCs, for example, to know which pin correspond to the enable/disable option of the chip, you need to check the .FEX configuration file and find the *ctp_wakeup* pin in the *ctp* option part (where the touch screen is defined) and create a GPIO entry at the end of the file with: